rkarallus/rkarallus.github.io/index.md

 | Thursday  | MRX | MRX | MRX |  -  | MRX | MRX | MRX | MRX |  -  |  -  |  -  |
 | Friday    | MRX | MRX | MRX |  -  | MRX | MRX |  -  |  -  |  -  |  -  |  -  |

 My second priority is my engagement as a freelancer for [GovMarket](https://www.govmarket.de/).
+I support this project for up to 8h per week.

 ## Languages
 My mother tongue is **German**, even though that may be a discussion topic among german native speakers as I can have a pretty strong Saxonian accent.